 The loan origination fee is dependent on the real value of your property, and you could pay up to $6,000 for this particular upfront fee.

 There are a few different closing fees, as you have to pay for items like loan recording, credit checks, and inspections.
-Most Boomers end up paying between $500 to $2,000 in closing fees, and you may have the option of paying the closing fees directly from the proceeds of your reverse mortgage.
+Most Boomers end up paying between $500 to $2,000 in closing costs, and you may have the option of paying the closing costs directly from the proceeds of your reverse mortgage.

 The ongoing fees of taking out a reverse mortgage are less evident and explicit than the upfront mentioned above fees, so it’s essential to be aware of them before committing to a reverse mortgage.